Free Studio

-Free Studio is a freeware set of multimedia programs developed by DVDVideoSoft.
-The programs are available in one integrated package and also as separate downloads ("Free Studio Manager" is included in both).
+Free Studio is a freeware set of multimedia computer programs developed by DVDVideoSoft.
+The programs are available in one integrated package and also as separate downloads (Free Studio Manager is included in both).

 Overview

-The Free Studio software bundle consists of about 48 programs, grouped into several sections: "YouTube", "MP3 & Audio", "CD-DVD-BD", "DVD & Video", "Photo & Images", "Mobiles", "Apple Devices", and "3D".
+The Free Studio software bundle consists of about 48 programs, grouped into several sections: YouTube, MP3 & Audio, CD-DVD-BD, DVD & Video, Photo & Images, Mobiles, Apple Devices, and 3D.
 The largest group is the DVD & Video section containing 14 different applications.
 Mobiles section is the second largest group with 13 programs.
 However, the YouTube section, particularly YouTube downloading programs, has gained more popularity among users.
 The programs have been tested and endorsed by a dozen of software portals and have won awards from these sites.
-As far as demographics is concerned, Free Studio has the highest popularity in Germany, Greece, Italy and the United States.
-It is also popular in Japan, France and the United Kingdom.
-Some of the programs in the package are open-source.
+Free Studio is most popular in Germany, Greece, Italy, and the United States.
+It is also popular in Japan, France, and the United Kingdom.
+Some of the programs in the package are free and open-source software.

 History

-DVDVideoSoft project was launched in 2006 by company Digital Wave Ltd. for development to produce multimedia application.
-The founders distributed paid software as an affiliate at the beginning, later their own products appeared on the site.
+DVDVideoSoft project was launched in 2006 by company Digital Wave Ltd., for software development to produce multimedia application software.
+The founders distributed paid software as an affiliate at the start, later their own products appeared on the site.
 Free YouTube Download was the first successful program, then DVDVideoSoft created and launched several other 'Free YouTube' applications.
 Later on upon users' requests DVDVideoSoft started developing other kinds of applications including media converters etc. Today DVDVideoSoft offers up to 49 different programs for video, audio and image processing individually or integrated into the Free Studio package.